Iskeletu/SimpleDB/README.md

 Pressione a tecla enter para proseguir!
 _
 ```
-Press enter to preceed to the custom CLI, see (TODO)[TODO] for more information on the CLI usage.
+Press enter to preceed to the custom CLI, see [TODO](TODO) for more information on the CLI usage.

 ## Command Line Interface
 SimpleDB runs on a custom command line interface (CLI).